-December Update Marshfield Story Project will bring together our community – young, older and in between – to preserve Marshfield's community memory through intergenerational dialog, oral history video interviews and creating a digital archive.
+Marshfield Story Project will bring together our community – young, older and in between – to preserve Marshfield's community memory through intergenerational dialog, oral history video interviews and creating a digital archive.

-Here are more highlights about Marshfield Story Project:
+Here are highlights about Marshfield Story Project:

-Here is their statement of support: Digital Vermont (digitalvermont.org) is a project of the Vermont Historical Society (VHS) featuring selected archival materials from our collections and those of partner organizations.
+Here is a statement of Vermont Historical Society's continuing support: Digital Vermont (digitalvermont.org) is a project of the Vermont Historical Society (VHS) featuring selected archival materials from our collections and those of partner organizations.
 The Omeka-powered site presently includes 875 images, 53 oral history interviews, and 250 paper-based items available to researchers on the website and through the Digital Public Library of America (https://dp.la/).
 Developing the website as a statewide digital archive is part of VHS’s current strategic plan.
 Adding scans of historic images from the Marshfield Historical Society and new video interviews from the Marshfield Story Project to the Digital Vermont site will be a logical “next step” in the Vermont Historical Society’s efforts to bring our history to all Vermonters wherever they might be.

 The Institute of Museum and Library Services is the primary source of federal support for the nation's libraries and museums.
 We advance, support, and empower America’s museums, libraries, and related organizations through grantmaking, research, and policy development.
 Our vision is a nation where museums and libraries work together to transform the lives of individuals and communities.
 To learn more, visit www.imls.gov and follow us on Facebook and Twitter.